orielProg/tic-tac-toe/README.md

 # Tic-Tac-Toe

-This project is a game which user can log-in to his user, play the game, update his profile and watch the leaderboard.
+This project is a game which the user can log-in to his account, play the game, update his profile and watch the leaderboard.

 ## Technologies and main dependencies